 What Medications Are Used to Treat Anabolic Steroid Addiction?

 The medications used to treat anabolic steroid addiction are antidepressants, Selective Serotonin Reuptake Inhibitors (SSRIs), and anti-inflammatory medications.
-These medications address both the psychological and physical effects of steroid withdrawal, helping to manage mood-related issues, aggression, and potential physical inflammation or pain.
+These medications address the psychological and physical effects of steroid withdrawal, manage mood-related issues, aggression, and alleviate physical inflammation or pain.

-For those experiencing depression or mood swings as part of withdrawal, antidepressants help stabilize mood and reduce depressive symptoms that arise from the body’s decreased production of natural hormones like testosterone.
-In particular, SSRIs, a class of antidepressants, work by increasing serotonin levels in the brain, helping to control feelings of irritability or aggression that surface during anabolic steroid detox.
+Antidepressants stabilize mood and reduce depressive symptoms resulting from decreased production of natural hormones like testosterone during withdrawal.
+SSRIs increase serotonin levels in the brain, controlling feelings of irritability or aggression that surface during anabolic steroid detox.

-Anti-inflammatory medications are prescribed for physical discomfort, as inflammation is a symptom during anabolic steroid withdrawal, especially in those who have experienced extensive muscle use or strain while on steroids.
-This combination of medications is necessary to ease the transition from dependence and promote a smoother, more stable recovery.
+Anti-inflammatory medications relieve physical discomfort, as inflammation occurs during anabolic steroid withdrawal, especially in individuals with extensive muscle use or strain from steroids.
+This combination of medications eases the transition from dependence and promotes a smoother, stable recovery.

 How Long Do Anabolic Steroids Stay in Your System?